Dr. Seuss: Artwork

 Geisel's early artwork often employed the shaded texture of pencil drawings or watercolors, but in his children's books of the postwar period, he generally made use of a starker medium—pen and ink—normally using just black, white, and one or two colors.
 His later books, such as The Lorax, used more colors.

 Geisel's style was unique—his figures are often "rounded" and somewhat droopy.
 This is true, for instance, of the faces of the Grinch and the Cat in the Hat.
 Almost all his buildings and machinery were devoid of straight lines when they were drawn, even when he was representing real objects.
 For example, If I Ran the Circus shows a droopy hoisting crane and a droopy steam calliope.

-Geisel evidently enjoyed drawing architecturally elaborate objects, and a number of his motifs are identifiable with structures in his childhood home of Springfield, including examples such as the onion domes of its Main Street and his family's brewery.
+Geisel evidently enjoyed drawing architecturally elaborate objects, and some of his motifs are identifiable with structures in his childhood home of Springfield, including examples such as the onion domes of its Main Street and his family's brewery.
 His endlessly varied but never rectilinear palaces, ramps, platforms, and free-standing stairways are among his most evocative creations.
 Geisel also drew complex imaginary machines, such as the Audio-Telly-O-Tally-O-Count, from Dr. Seuss's Sleep Book, or the "most peculiar machine" of Sylvester McMonkey McBean in The Sneetches.
 Geisel also liked drawing outlandish arrangements of feathers or fur: for example, the 500th hat of Bartholomew Cubbins, the tail of Gertrude McFuzz, and the pet for girls who like to brush and comb, in One Fish, Two Fish, Red Fish, Blue Fish.

 Geisel's illustrations often convey motion vividly.
 He was fond of a sort of "voilà" gesture in which the hand flips outward and the fingers spread slightly backward with the thumb up.
 This motion is done by Ish in One Fish, Two Fish, Red Fish, Blue Fish when he creates fish (who perform the gesture with their fins), in the introduction of the various acts of If I Ran the Circus, and in the introduction of the "Little Cats" in The Cat in the Hat Comes Back.
 He was also fond of drawing hands with interlocked fingers, making it look as though his characters were twiddling their thumbs.

 Geisel also follows the cartoon tradition of showing motion with lines, like in the sweeping lines that accompany Sneelock's final dive in If I Ran the Circus.
 Cartoon lines are also used to illustrate the action of the senses—sight, smell, and hearing—in The Big Brag, and lines even illustrate "thought", as in the moment when the Grinch conceives his awful plan to ruin Christmas.

-Recurring images

-Geisel's early work in advertising and editorial cartooning helped him to produce "sketches" of things that received more perfect realization later in his children's books.
-Often, the expressive use to which Geisel put an image, later on, was quite different from the original.
-Here are some examples: